kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Kora Can Teach Mechanism Without Demanding Framework Archaeology
+## Kora Can Teach Mechanism Without Demanding Framework Archaeology { #kora-can-teach-mechanism }

 This is perhaps Kora's strongest fit with the new model.